CAIDA/catalog-data/sources/solution/how_to_annotate_as_relationships_with_geographic_annotations/Readme.md

 ## **<ins> Solution </ins>**

-The full script could be found in annotate_as_relationships_with_geo.py **Usage:** `python parse_ark_traceroute.py -a <as-relationship dataset> -l <location dataset>`
+The full script could be found in annotate_as_relationships_with_geo.py \
+**Usage:** `python annotate_as_relationships_with_geo.py -a <as-relationship dataset> -l <location dataset>`

-Below is the method used to load geo information from location file and AS relationships from AS-relationship file.
-Store geolocation information in `geo_info` with dictionary format.
+Below is the method used to load geolocation info from location dataset and store them in `geo_info` in dictionary.
+Then load AS relationships from AS-relationship dataset, map corresponding geolocation info and return annotated AS relationships in `as_rel_geo`.
 ~~~python
 def load_rel_geo(as_file, geo_file):